emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-security.md

 ### 3.1 API Key

-The simplest form of authentication is with the help of a so called API Key.
+The simplest form of authentication is with the help of a so-called API Key.
-This is the most low level solution available in terms of authorization.
+This is the most low-level solution available in terms of the authorization.
-In this case the client will send a specific key that they have received from us in a certain header and we will check if the value is correct.
+In this case, the client will send a specific key that they have received from us in a certain header and we will check if the value is correct.
 If not the client will receive a 401 Unauthorized

 Best practice is to name the header Authorization.
 A example of how you can configure this is:

 <p align="center"><img src="../../img/microlearning/ml-security-api-gateway--security-api-key.png"></p>

-This method is frequently used in situation that demand less technical complexity and deal with less sensitive data.
+This method is frequently used in a situation that demands less technical complexity and deals with less sensitive data.
-A eMagiz best practice is to always combine this option with the use of a client certificate whenever possible.
+An eMagiz best practice is to always combine this option with the use of a client certificate whenever possible.

 ### 3.2 OpenID Connect

-Both OpenID Connect and OAuth 2.0 work with a authorization server.
+Both OpenID Connect and OAuth 2.0 work with an authorization server.
 On this server it is specified if you have rights and if so to what exactly.
-To authenticate themselves they first have to send a request to the authorization server and use the bearer in the response to execute the following action.
+To authenticate themselves they first have to send a request to the authorization server.
+In all subsequent calls, they will have to use the information in the bearer to authenticate themselves.

-As you can see this becomes a lot more complex to implement for a outside party.
-On the flip side it is a lot better in terms of security.
+As you can see this becomes a lot more complex to implement for an outside party.
+On the flip side, it is a lot better in terms of security.

-Within the eMagiz Cloud we can provide you with such a authorization server that is specifically for implementing your eMagiz API Gateway solution.
+Within the eMagiz Cloud, we can provide you with such an authorization server that is specifically for implementing your eMagiz API Gateway solution.
 To configure this option simply configure the security scheme as follows:

 <p align="center"><img src="../../img/microlearning/ml-security-api-gateway--security-open-id-connect.png"></p>